 I've talked about this before, but I only upgrade cameras if the changes are significant enough to justify it.
-I said that in my x100v review, and I mean it.
+I said that in my X100V review, and I mean it.

-So I very quickly realized that comparing this camera to anything else is not the way to go, by default it will be worse than pretty much everything else that came after that era.
+So I quickly realized that comparing this camera to anything else is not the way to go, by default it will be worse than pretty much everything else that came after that era.

 So let's get it out of the way, this camera will be slower than any smartphone, or any other somewhat modern camera, but the image quality and the results, are incredible.

-If you are willing to slow down, take your time and treat it almost like a film camera, you will be rewarded with incredible photographs.
+As long as you are willing to slow down, take your time and treat it almost like a film camera then you will be rewarded with incredible photographs.

 When I say to slow down and take your time, I don't mean it as a style or preference.
 It's almost mandatory if you're coming from newer/faster cameras.

-The camera takes forever to turn on, to back button focus, to review the images, to auto focus, to change settings in the menu, and move your focusing point.
+The camera takes forever to turn on, to back-button focus, to preview the images, to autofocus, to change settings in the menu and move your focusing point.
 If you are not compatible with that style or philosophy, then you'll be frustrated, you'll miss shots and moments, and even perhaps resent this camera.

 However, I personally think that this is actually one of the most important pros of this camera.
 It gets you into the right rhythm, to take your craft seriously, to think before pressing the shutter release, to be intentional.
 Almost as if you were shooting with a film camera.

 The build quality is great, feels sturdy and solid, the aperture ring on the lens is like all the other X100 cameras.
 At the top, you have a shutter speed dial and a shutter compensation dial.